-Critical Burns: Burns that are classified by a Doctor as being second degree or higher over 25% of the person's body.
+Critical Burns: Burns that are classified by a Doctor as being more severe than second degree.

 Felonious Assault: A Physical Attack by another person resulting in bodily harm to you.
 But, a Felonious Assault is not a moving violation as defined under the applicable state motor vehicle laws.